wzcesarreyes/typescript-express-starter/README.md

-# TypeScript 2 + Express + Node.js
+# TypeScript 2 + Express + Node.js + JSON Web Token (JWT)

-This is a repository to go with my article on creating an Express web application using TypeScript 2.
+This is a boilerplate to start creating backend APIs

 ## Install